Bartek-Wieckowski/react-chatix-app-firebase/README.md

 ![Design preview](./readme-screen-project.jpg)

-# Getting Started Simple Slider with Vite
+# Simple Chat App with Vite -> CHATix

 This project was bootstrapped with [Vite].